 Several times in hot yoga I almost fell on my face because my mat was slippery.
-My wrists hurt and so did my knees and ankles.
+My wrists, knees and ankles, were hurting to the point I didn’t want to even do yoga.
 Come to find out my cheap mat was junk, which led me to my relationship with Manduka.
 I practice on the eko® lite in red and the prolite® in purple.
-The color of your yoga mat can affect your practice, so choose wisely.
-That’s why I own two!
+Not only is the thickness a key factor but the color of your yoga mat can affect your practice, so choose wisely – that’s why I own two!

 I roll out my Manduka yoga mat for a better practice and greener planet.
 This yoga mat will last forever but you will not.
 Order your new mat now—and practice on.
 After all, with so much to gain—and with absolutely nothing to lose—shouldn’t you at least take a look?

 Have you thought about the quality of the mat that are you spending so much time on?
 Does your mat get slippery?
 Do your wrists or knees hurt?
 Is hot yoga in your practice?
 Have you thought about starting yoga?
 Are you confused on what mat is the best and why you should buy a Manduka over a Gaiam or Lululemon mat?